Club Lines Person

 By common practice, we ask each coach during check-in to select an appropriate volunteer (if only one is needed, you may consider allowing each team’s volunteer to work one half).
 The person should be someone who is old enough to understand and fulfill the responsibilities, and not be wearing outerwear in the color the jersey of one of the teams.
 Even when volunteers are certified referees, they are not permitted to act as an “unofficial AR”.

-As the ATR advises, it is the responsibility of the referee to provide instructions before the match begins.
+The referee should provide instructions before the match begins.
 Some useful points:

 - Leave flag up until referee notices.